What is a limited company loan?

 Limited company loans can be broadly categorised into two main loan types:

-Secured limited company loans: a secured loan requires an asset to be offered as security – for example, property, equipment, vehicles, or even your company’s invoices.
+Secured limited company loans: a secured loan requires an asset to be offered as security, for example, property, equipment, vehicles, or even your company’s invoices.
 By backing the loan with collateral, you give the lender reassurance, which often results in lower interest rates and the ability to borrow larger amounts.
 The trade-off is that if your company cannot repay the loan, the lender has the right to seize the asset used as security to recover the debt.

 Unsecured limited company loans: an unsecured loan does not require you to pledge any business assets or collateral.
 This makes the application process faster and simpler since you don’t have to undergo asset valuations.
 Keep in mind: because there’s no collateral, lenders often ask for a personal guarantee as a condition for an unsecured loan.
 Unsecured loans are suitable for companies that don’t have significant assets to offer or prefer not to risk them, but they may come with slightly higher interest rates or lower borrowing limits due to the higher risk for the lender.

-Before you borrow: key risks to consider
+Before you borrow, there are key risks to consider

 Being clear on the risks and responsibilities that come with a limited company loan will help you make a confident, informed decision: